Every year, the hip hop magazine XXL releases a list of (usually) 10 rappers on the rise– artists they feel will succeed in the (near) future.

 J.I.D flaunts an impressive, rapid-fire flow with clever wordplay, wide variety of vocab, while maintaining clear articulation and attention-grabbing delivery.
 J. Cole definitely didn’t make a mistake in signing him to his Dreamville Records.
 Ski Mask’s turn was short, but his a cappella was full of clever name-dropping coupled with plenty of well-deserved confidence.

-All three of them rode the beat really well.
+All three of them rode the beat well.
 Their lyrics were pretty good (read them here), too.
-If they work on developing a captivating stage presence and more of a personality, they can become big names– they have the talent.
+If they work on developing a captivating stage presence and more of a personality, they can become big names– they have the basic talent.

 Unfortunately the video that will get the most views, even though it shows least talent.